Lake District, United Kingdom - Things to Do in Lake District

 Insider Tips

-Purchase an annual National Trust membership if visiting multiple properties - it pays for itself after 3-4 visits and includes free parking at many locations
+Purchase a National Trust membership if visiting multiple properties - it pays for itself after 2-3 visits and includes free parking

-Pack waterproof clothing regardless of season as Lake District weather can change rapidly, and always inform someone of your hiking plans when heading into the fells
+Pack waterproof clothing regardless of season as Lake District weather changes rapidly, and always inform someone of your hiking plans

 Explore Activities in Lake District